sampointer/bog/README.md

 ├── plugins
 └── profiles
     └── myclient
-        └── .aws
 ```
-If you passed a switch such as `--aws` then the correctly named configuration files will be present and populated.
-Otherwise you
-are free to include whatever you choose.

 `bog` will never touch your `~/.aws` and similar directories.
-You will need to symlink these to `~/.bog/current/.aws` (as appropriate) in order to have bog work.
+You will need to:

+* populate `~/.bog/profiles/myclient/ with dotfiles and directories for that profile.
+* symlink the directory the tool would look for:  `ln -s ~/.bog/current/.aws ~/.aws`

+When profiles are switched the `~/.bog/current` symlink is repointed.

 ### Roaming profiles
 By sourcing `~/.bog/bog.sh` into your shell environment and placing a file called `.bog-profile` into one or more directories you can take advantage of roaming profiles.
 In short, when `bog` detects such a file it'll automatically change your current profile to that given in the dotfile.
 This enables you to easily work with per-project profiles, for example.